LaurePiechaczyk/project5-coffee-shop/TESTING.md

 - Clicking COFFEE & NATURE in the top navbar directs the user to the home page.
   - CHECK

-- Entering a word into the search box brings the user to the shop page with relevant products deiplayed.
+- Entering a word into the search box brings the user to the shop page with relevant products displayed.
   - CHECK

 - Clicking the bag icon brings to the shopping bag page.